Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 scripting mode in editor.
 The viewport will now be replaced with the script editor.
 In the center there is a text field you type your GDScript code.
 On the top left of the viewport, you have a list of currently open scripts.
-On the bottom left you have a summary of your currently openned file's code, it will currently be empty with just `_ready` being visible.
+On the bottom left you have a summary of your currently opened file's code, it will currently be empty with just `_ready` being visible.
 On the right of the code editor, there is an overview map of the text in the code.